warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmunfaqs.md

 Either - single delegate if applying only for yourself, lead delegate if applying for yourself and others in your university.

 #### Where is the delegate application form?
-Delegate applications are opening soon!
-Keep an eye on our social media pages to get the latest news!
+Delegate applications are now open!
+Apply for our conference <a href="https://docs.google.com/forms/d/e/1FAIpQLScP0xlmX5-tKhwIp0KKiZhKGRdnBdJDc2eMRO5wLGAQwU_I3A/viewform">here</a>

 #### Is there a social?
 Yes there is!
 More details to follow on this - keep an eye out on our <a href="http://warwickun.org/warmun/socials">Socials</a> page for details